Discover the Artists of Saint-Quentin-la-Poterie

-During my fall 2019 art tour “Provence From an Artist’s Point of View,” I discovered a gem, Saint-Quentin-la-Poterie, is an old village with colourful Provençal houses and medieval history.
+During my fall 2019 art tour “Provence From an Artist’s Point of View,” I discovered a gem, Saint-Quentin-la-Poterie, which is an old village with colourful Provençal houses and medieval history.
 Clay has shaped the history of Saint-Quentin-la-Poterie since the middle ages.

 Come and join me this spring to discover the artists of Saint-Quentin-la-Poterie while we visit other artful places in Provence.

 Saint-Quentin has had a history of pottery making for centuries.
 Kilns for baking clay date back to the 13th century here.
 Today, the town is full of ceramic artists’ workshops.
 As an artist, with a strong love of pottery, I have created limited-edition tile creations during my career.
 The entire vibe of this village fascinated me.

 The vestiges of a potter’s kiln dating from the 12th or 13th centuries indicate that the pottery industry there is ancient.
 The village experienced its heyday in the Middle Ages when the popes in Avignon ordered their floor and wall tiles and other objects from the potters of Saint Quentin.
 Not to be missed when visiting the village is the kiln of refractory bricks, one of the oldest kilns still intact.
 Over a few floors, you can discover the workings of an authentic kiln.
 It’s quite an amazing experience!

 The village is situated northeast of Uzès between the forests and the farmlands of the Uzège region, Saint-Quentin-la-Poterie is a village that has remained off the beaten path and is quaint and quiet.
 However, the town remains lively thanks to the presence of its masterful potters and craftspeople, and many artist’s studios, galleries and shops and businesses open throughout the year.